 Both Cardinal Vincent and Councillor Butt praised the collaboration of the local authority and the diocese and indicated a desire that this should become an example of communities working together for the benefit of all.

-The first part is the SEIDs hub in Wembley which will offer facilities and support for individuals to develop their own social enterprise concepts, businesses which trade for a social purpose.
-The second part is the creation of social enterprises run by SEIDs to employ and train people who are at a disadvantage in the traditional job market.
+SEIDs consists of two separate initiatives.
+The first is the hub in Wembley which offers facilities and support for individuals who wish to develop their own ideas into a social enterprise, a business which trades for a social purpose.
+The second is the creation of social enterprises run by SEIDs to employ and train people who are at a disadvantage in the traditional job market.